Why visit Tivoli Gardens in 2022? 5 top reasons

 During the weeks leading up to Christmas, Tivoli is transformed into one of Europe’s most enchanting Christmas markets, complete with a myriad of sparkling lights, an abundance of tasty fare, and plenty of exciting gifts, getting you right in the mood for the festive season.

 One thing’s for sure, you won’t go hungry at Tivoli.
-There are over 40 restaurants serving cuisine from around the world.
+There are over 70 cafés and restaurants serving cuisine from around the world, plus a food festival in May featuring everything from blind tasting and sugar bingo to bonfire cooking and banana pancakes.

 Original Shawarma is a great choice for Middle Eastern food.
 Churroria serves up delicious Spanish delicacies.
 And Grøften is the place to go for traditional Danish cuisine.
 Their smørrebrød (open-faced sandwiches on buttered rye bread) are to-die-for.